 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D100 does not offer wifi capability.
+In contrast, the D100 does not provide wifi capability.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D100 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D100 was succeeded by the Nikon D200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D100 Manual (free pdf) or the online Nikon D500 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D100 or the Nikon D500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.